Kaushal-Bora/Cut-In-Detection/README.md

    *c) Vehicle Tracking and Risk Assessment*
    - Any vehicle with a TTC less than 3 seconds is flagged for close monitoring.
    - These flagged vehicles are tracked for an extended period of 30 frames.
-   - Visual Feedback: The tracking marker's color dynamically changes based on the currentTTC value, providing an intuitive representation of risk level.
+   - Visual Feedback: The tracking marker's color dynamically changes based on the current TTC value, providing an intuitive representation of risk level.
    <br><br><img src="media\marker.jpeg" alt="Vehicle Cut-In Detection Demo" style="vertical-align: middle;">

    *d) Cut-In Event Flagging*